ClickHouse/ClickHouse/docs/en/query_language/functions/ext_dict_functions.md

 ## dictGetHierarchy {#dictgethierarchy}

-Creates an array, containing all the ancestors of a key in the [hierarchical dictionary](../dicts/external_dicts_dict_hierarchical.md).
+Creates an array, containing all the parents of a key in the [hierarchical dictionary](../dicts/external_dicts_dict_hierarchical.md).

 **Syntax**